aldo-gutierrez/bitmasksorter/README.md

 ![Graph2](plot-S40000000-Range0-1000000000-random.png?raw=true "Graph2")

-###Example 1:
+###Example 4:

-Comparison for sorting 10 Million elements with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor
+Comparison for sorting 10 Million objects with int key  with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor

 | Algorithm        | AVG CPU time [ms] |
 | ---------------- |:-------------:|